 The contribution requirements of plan members and the Town are established and may be amended by the Town.
 The required contribution is based on a pay-as-you-go financing requirement.
-The Town contributes 50% - 72% of the health plan premiums (including Medicare Part B).
-Actual Town contributions vary depending on insurance product chosen by the participant.
+The Town contributes 60% - 73% of the health plan premiums (including Medicare Part B).
+Actual Town contributions vary depending on the insurance product chosen by the participant.
 Plan members receiving benefits contribute the remaining balance of the health plan premiums not paid for by the Town.
-For 2021, the Town's age-adjusted contribution to the plan totaled \$3.3 million.
-For the year ended June 30, 2021, the Town's average contribution rate was 10.05% of covered-employee payroll.
+For 2023, the Town's age-adjusted, pay as you go, contribution to the plan totaled \$3 million.
+For the year ended June 30, 2023, the Town's average contribution rate was 8.45% of covered-employee payroll.

 The Commonwealth of Massachusetts passed special legislation that has allowed the Town to establish the Other Postemployment Benefits Trust Fund which allows the Town to set aside amounts to begin pre-funding its OPEB liabilities.
-During fiscal year 2021, the Town pre-funded future OPEB liabilities in the amount of \$250,000 by contributing funds to the Other Postemployment Benefits Trust Fund in excess of the pay-as-you-go required contribution.
-The balance of the Fund at year end is \$3.1 million, which is reported within the Fiduciary Fund financial statements.
+The balance of the Fund at year end is \$3.4 million, which is reported within the Fiduciary Fund financial statements.